ivivanov/math-kingdom/frontend/README.md

 1. From the Dashboard, click on "Number Village"
 2. Select a quest to begin
 3. Follow Count Cat's instructions
-4. Complete activities by dragging objects or selecting answers
+4. Complete activities by tapping objects to select, then tapping the target, or selecting multiple-choice answers
 5. Earn gems and stars upon completion

 ### Customizing Your Avatar